 Luxardo produces our preferred maraschino liqueur.
 No surprise there since we’re obsessed with the Italian company’s maraschino cherries.

 How To Craft A Last Word Cocktail

 The first step is to measure each of the four liquid ingredients.
-We like to use a Japanese jigger to ensure accurate measurements and make clean pours.
+We use a Japanese jigger to ensure accurate measurements and make clean pours.
 Accurate measurements are especially important in this recipe to achieve the cocktail’s intended flavor combination.